ErangaVishwanath/Micro-Service/README.md

 # Micro-Service
-Sample project for how communicate each micro services with distributed database.
+Sample project for how communicate each micro services with distributed databases.